 The simplest smart Christmas light setup

 With so many options, we're going to tackle the most basic of options.
-Take your smart plug and connect it to 4-gang extension lead and plug all your Christmas tree lights or other Christmas lights into that extension lead.
+Take your smart plug and connect it to 4-socket extension lead and plug all your Christmas tree lights or other Christmas lights into that extension lead.

 When your smart plug turns on, all your lights will turn on.
 Simple.

 All smart plugs give you a range of options for control, including smartphone control or scheduled control.
 Thanks to this smart link, you can schedule your lights to come on at a particular time, go off in the evening or you can turn them on without having to physically go and turn anything on or off.

 Just follow the instructions that come with the plug and you'll soon be connected.
 If nothing else, you'll be able to then turn the lights on and off with your phone.

-The thing to consider is the platform you're using: Hive Active Plug needs a Hive Hub, TP-Link doesn't need a hub, Elgato Eve Energy offers more functions with Apple TV.
+The thing to consider is the platform you're using: Hive Active Plug needs a Hive Hub, TP-Link doesn't need a hub, Eve Energy offers more functions with Apple TV.

 Something like Hive Active Plug can be set to turn on when motion is detected (turn on the Christmas lights when you get home).
-Elgato Eve Energy can be set to use geolocation (turn on the Christmas lights as you're getting home) and TP-Link is fully IFTTT compatible, so the options are endless.
+Eve Energy can be set to use geolocation (turn on the Christmas lights as you're getting home) and TP-Link is fully IFTTT compatible, so the options are endless.